Shadow-Government/MinestomLauncher/README.md

 **NOTE: The `server.json` on the repository only exists for testing purpose, the build script will ignore it!**

 # Logger Configuration
-The launcher will use a custom TinyLog configuration with many changes and different formatting, if you want to change the config go inside the jar and modify the file named `tinylog.properties`**.**
+The launcher will use a custom TinyLog configuration with many changes and different formatting; if you want to change the config go inside the jar and modify the file named `tinylog.properties`**.**

 ```properties
 # this is the tinylog.properties inside the jar